marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 ### Aggregating count statistics
 - Many of the remaining rule definitions follow a similar pattern, so I'll again link to the [full workflow file](https://github.com/marcsingleton/workflow_tutorial/blob/main/workflow.smk) on GitHub instead of covering them in detail here
-- As in Nextflow, though, aggregating the count statistics requires some additional tricks we haven't covered yet since in Snakemake these kinds of "gather" steps are typically where wildcards are replaced with concrete names
+- As in Nextflow, though, aggregating the count statistics requires some additional tricks we haven't covered yet since in Snakemake these kinds of "gather" steps are typically where wildcards are replaced with literal names
 - First, though, we need to tell Snakemake where to find the data and how to extract the metadata from the file paths
 - Fortunately, Snakemake has a built-in function `glob_wildcards` that does exactly this